sgtRoberty/Mascot-Tutorial/README.md

 </figure>

 We can then look at the inferred migration rates.
-The migration rates have the label b_migration.\*, meaning that they are backwards in time migration rates.
+The migration rates have the label b_migration.\*, meaning that they are **backwards-in-time** migration rates.
 The highest rates are from New York to Hong Kong.
-Because they are backwards in time migration rates, this means that lineages from New York are inferred to be likely from Hong Kong if we're going backwards in time.
-In the inferred phylogenies, we should therefore make the observation that lineages ancestral to samples from New York are inferred to be from Hong Kong backwards.
+Because they are backwards-in-time migration rates, lineages from New York are inferred to be likely from Hong Kong if we're going backwards in time.
+In the inferred phylogenies, we should therefore make the observation that lineages ancestral to samples from New York are inferred to be from Hong Kong.

 A more in depth explanation of what backwards migration really are can be found here [http://popgen.sc.fsu.edu/Migrate/Blog/Entries/2013/3/22_forward-backward_migration_rates.html](http://popgen.sc.fsu.edu/Migrate/Blog/Entries/2013/3/22_forward-backward_migration_rates.html)